Vehicle Survival

-How to Prepare for a Vehical Survival Situation
+How to Prepare for a Vehicle Survival Situation

 Always carry the 15 Critical Item's, they may mean the difference between life and death.
 This is most vital when travelling into harsh remote environments where limited resources will be found near the road side.
 You must plan in advance to stay alive, regardless of the conditions in the environment you get stuck in.
 Remember it is not you carrying the gear, so err on the side of taking it along.

-Keep your survival equipment in your vehicle at all times and repack it twice a year to ensure it is alway in good shape.
-As a final suggestion take a defensive driving course, learn to repair your vehicle and carry a good map of the area your are travelling in.
-If you travel enough by vehicle you are bound to get stuck and when you do you need to be prepared and ready to survive.
+Keep your Survival Equipment in your Vehicle at all Times.
+Repack your gear twice a year to ensure it is always in working order.
+As some final suggestions take a defensive driving course, learn to repair your vehicle, and carry a good map of the area you are travelling in even if you have a GPS.
+If you Travel by Vehicle you will Eventually get Stuck and so you need to be Prepared to Survive.

 Vehicle Survival Resources